BareGamer/headphone-eq-configs/README.md

 that bought those models too.

 So, what can you expect?
-- Neutral response curve, manually crafted around '500hz = +0db' for headphone models nobody cares about
+- Neutral response curve, manually crafted around '500hz = +0db' for headphone models nobody cares about (or just hasn't made a config for)
 - EasyEQ configs for such headphones as:
    - P47 headphones from Aliexpress
    -  F68 headphones from Pepco